 If you’re eating low-carb or want to give keto a try, many of my clients have followed this 28-Day Keto Challenge with great success.
 Visit their website and check it out.

-Who wants to eat a fish if it doesn’t taste good?
+Who wants to eat food recipes if they doesn’t taste good?
 Taste and texture are two main reasons why people choose a particular fish to eat.
-When comparing the two fish, does Chilean sea bass taste like sea bass?
+When comparing the two fish, let’s examine if they taste the same.

-Sea bass and chilean sea bass have a similar mild to sweet flavor.
-Both sea bass have a moist, tender texture that’s moist and buttery when cooked properly.
-Neither sea bass is considered to have a fishy taste or smell.
+Sea bass and chilean sea bass have a similar taste, mild to sweet flavor.
+Both have a moist, tender texture that’s moist and buttery when cooked properly.
+Neither one is considered to have a fishy taste or smell.

-Is sea bass good to eat?
-Sea bass has a mild delicate flavor good to eat.
+Sea bass is good to eat and has a mild delicate flavor good to eat.
 It’s slightly sweet and doesn’t have a fishy smell or taste.
-The sea bass texture is firm, tender and moist with medium sized flakes.
+The texture is firm, tender and moist with medium sized flakes.

-I polled readers and members of food groups I belong to.
+To conduct some original research, I polled clients, readers and members of food groups I belong to.
 The following are the results of my poll which consisted of 28 people.
-I asked which fish tasted better, sea bass or chilean sea bass?

 - 39% preferred the taste of sea bass.